containers/podman-desktop/website/docs/extensions/write/index.md

   }
   ```

-  In engine section, it describes the version of Podman Desktop that runs this extension.
+  In the `engines` section, describe the version of Podman Desktop that runs this extension.

-1. Includes the main entry point of the extension
+1. Include the main entry point of the extension

   ```json
     "main": "./dist/extension.js",